charliecalvert/CloudNotes/Assignments/React/ReactPropsNative.md

 npm install --save react-router-native
 ```

 Let's start with the changes we need to make to **ElfHeader**.
-The code is much the same as in our GitHub Material assignment, but there are differences.
+The code is much the same as in our Git User Material assignment, but there are differences.
 Rather than try to detail them, I'll just ask you to set its content to the following:

 ```javascript
 import React, {Component} from 'react';